InsightLab/PyMove/README.md

 # What is PyMove?

-PyMove is a Python library to processing and visualization of trajectories and other spatial-temporal data.
+PyMove is a Python library for processing and visualization of trajectories and other spatial-temporal data.

 We will also release wrappers to some useful Java libraries frequently used in the mobility domain.